fleet-sdk/docs/docs/wallet-interaction.md

 ## API overview

 The EIP-12 API is divided into two parts, the Connection and Context APIs.
-All methods defined in EIP-12 are promise based asynchronous methods.
-Which means, they return a `Promise`.
+All methods defined in EIP-12 are promise-based asynchronous methods.
+This means that they return a `Promise`.
 As a result, calling any EIP-12 method requires either an `await` keyword or `Promise.then()` method to wait for them to finish.

 ### Connection API